jasmith590/COP/README.md

 Comes with command line options to use the convertors along with a library version that can be used within programs as well.

 # Solves
-  * read input formats json, xml, yaml
+  * read input formats json, xml, yaml, shell VARs
   * converts the document to internal javascript object form
-  * write output as json, yaml and xml documents
+  * write output as json, yaml, shell VARs and xml documents
   * converts handlebars template files

 ## Installation